waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Passwords Found:** The two passwords are 'SLOWPOKETAIL' and 'RATICATE TAIL'.

 ### Hypotheses Log
-*   **H32 (Active):** Activating the arrow tiles on B1F will create a new path on B2F, leading to the Team Rocket Executive who must be defeated or spoken to in order to open the locked door at (14, 12).
+*   **H33 (Active):** With the arrow tiles on B1F now disabled, a previously blocked path is now accessible.
+I must return to B2F to see if this has opened a new route.

 ### Future Plans & Strategy
-*   **Hideout Progression Plan (v6):**
+*   **Hideout Progression Plan (v7):**
-    1. Return to B1F via the ladder at (3, 14).
+    1. Return to the ladder at (3, 14) on B1F.
-    2. Go to the switch at (19, 11) and ensure it is turned ON.
+    2. Descend to B2F.
-    3. Return to B2F and investigate for a newly revealed arrow tile maze.
+    3. Explore B2F for any new paths that have opened now that the arrow tiles are off.